 JEE Main 2026 Day 1 Question Paper Session 1: The National Testing Agency (NTA) kick-started the most-awaited engineering entrance exam JEE Mains 2026 today, January 21, 2026.
 Today, the exam is for B.E./B. Tech (Paper 1), across two shifts: the morning shift from 9:00 AM to 12:00 PM and the afternoon shift from 3:00 PM to 6:00 PM.
 The exam will take place in CBT mode, and the candidates will be able to check the JEE Main 2026 Day 1 Question Paper analysis based on the memory-based questions.

 The JEE Main 2026 paper consists of 75 questions totalling 300 marks, following a pattern of 20 MCQs and 5 mandatory numerical value questions per subject.
-Candidates are required to report at least 90 minutes prior to the scheduled time with their admit card, photo ID, and other required documents for biometric verification.
+Candidates were required to report at least 90 minutes prior to the scheduled time with their admit card, photo ID, and other required documents for biometric verification.

 After the conclusion of each shift, candidates will be able to go through the JEE Main 2026 Day 1 Memory-Based Question Paper and estimate their raw scores using the +4/−1 marking scheme.
 This JEE Main 2026 Session 1, Day 1, Question Paper analysis will assist other candidates in understanding the shift-wise difficulty variation.